January 15, 2018 - Yonder

-Some areas your current health insurance does not cover include: medical evacuation, emergency transportation home, traditional medical costs, hospital confinement allowance, trip cancellation.
-The list can go on since different insurance policies offer different benefits for medical coverage.
+Some areas your current health insurance does not cover include: medical evacuation, emergency transportation home, traditional medical costs, hospital confinement allowance, trip cancellation and trip interruption.
+The list can go on since different policies offer different benefits for medical coverage, but we think you’re starting to get the idea.

 Unfortunately, not every credit card has travel insurance, so make sure to look carefully at its conditions before going on your trip.
-If you use your credit card to book flights, then you will be protected for any travel inconvenience in the event that your flight gets delayed or cancelled.
+Even if you do have coverage, you most likely won’t have nearly the same amount of coverage or flexibility to increase coverage or cancel as you would with a comprehensive policy.
+If you use your affinity program to book flights, then you will be protected for any travel inconvenience in the event that your flight gets delayed or cancelled.
 Other than that, other medical expenses may not be covered unless it’s clearly specified in the insurance provider’s policy.

-If your credit card travel perks are not up to par with your traveling needs, we can help make sure you have any additional needed coverage.
-Learn more about our comprehensive travel insurance plans and compare them today.
+If your bank card travel perks are not up to par with your traveling needs, we can help make sure you have any other needed coverage.
+Learn more about our comprehensive insurance plans and compare them today.